 High Point Fall 2017 Market Preview

-Today on The Lounge, we are talking all about High Point!
+Today in The Lounge, we are talking all about High Point!
 Janine Wagers is the Creative Director and Showroom Designer of the Universal Furniture Showroom in High Point, North Carolina.
 She joins us to discuss the best ways to prepare for Market.
 Lisa Kahn of Lisa Kahn Designs is the keynote speaker for Gail Doby’s Interior Design Summit and gives us an inside look on what she will be speaking about.
-As always connect with us on our website, iTunes, Stitcher, Facebook and Instagram @thechaiselounge.
+As always, connect with us on our website, iTunes, Stitcher, Facebook and Instagram @thechaiselounge.

 Nick has been on a mission to uncover how the 3D Rendering software at Porcelanosa works.
 He measured his bathroom and sent in pictures to Porcelanosa to design 2 different remodel prototypes, and the process only has a two day turn around!
 On the next episode, we will share an interview with Carla Espino to learn more about how this product works.
 Additionally, we will include the BIG REVEAL of Nick’s bathroom BEFORE and AFTER.
 Utilize this free service by going to Porcelanosa’s website or by visiting your local showroom.

 During High Point, Nick will be moderating a panel, Passion Sucks.
-It’s All About the Money! at the Universal showroom, Saturday the 14th at 11:00 am.
-All of the designers that Nick talks to are passionate about interior design, but that’s not what makes it or breaks it for them.
+It’s All About the Money!, at the Universal showroom, Saturday the 14th at 11:00 am.
+All of the designers Nick has spoken to are passionate about interior design, but that’s not what makes it or breaks it for them.
 So Nick will be asking Nina Magon of Contour Interior Design, Steven Favreau of Favreau Design, Kellie Ellis of Kelli Ellis Interior Design and Chad James of the Chad James Group: What does it really take to become successful?
 To RSVP and for a FULL list of The Chaise Lounge High Point Market events, visit our events page.

 Market?
 WHAT DO I DO?